 Location and site

 Criterion (i): Guanajuato possesses several of the most beautiful examples of Baroque architecture in the New World.
 The churches of La Compañía (1745-1765) and above all La Valenciana (1765-1788) are masterpieces of the Mexican Churrigueresque style.
-In the field of the history of technology, Guanajuato may also pride itself on unique artistic achievements such as the “Boca del Infierno”, a 12 metres in diameter that plunges a breathtaking 600 metres.
+In the field of the history of technology, Guanajuato may also pride itself on unique artistic achievements such as the “Boca del Infierno”, 12 meters in diameter that plunges a breathtaking 600 meters.

 - Guanajuato, formerly known as Cuanaxhuata, was conquered in 1529 by the Spanish.
 When they discovered veins of silver on four sites – Marfil, Tepetapa, Santa Ana, and Cerro del Cuarto – they quickly built fortifications to protect them.
 These four sites formed the city known as Guanajuato today.

 - In the 18th century, with the decline of the Andean city of Potosi, Guanajuato enjoyed a period of prosperity.
 It was the first center of silver mines in the world and the decoration of the churches was financed by the owners of the mines.
 Until the end of the 19th century, the city flourished thanks to its mines.

 - The 19th century was aggravated by civil and foreign wars, as well as other setbacks.
 Despite efforts aimed at reform, the authority of the State was increasingly questioned.
 After Spain was shaken by a crisis in 1808, Mexico revolted in 1810.
 The first major battle took place at Guanajuato, and Mexico’s independence followed in 1821.

 Plaza de la Paz No. 12 Colonia Centro